joshlevy89/VotingApp/README.md

 -User Story: As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 -User Story: As an unauthenticated or authenticated user, I can see the results of polls in chart form using chartjs
 -User Story: As an authenticated user, if I don't like the options on a poll, I can create a new option.

+Built using the react-hot-boilerplate by Dan Abramov: https://github.com/gaearon/react-hot-boilerplate